ta4j/ta4j-wiki/Backtesting.md

 ```

 That's it!
 You get a `TradingRecord` object which is the record of the resulting trading session (basically a list of trades/orders).
-By providing different strategies to the `TimeSeriesManager#run(Strategy)` methods, you get different `TradingRecord` objects and you can compare them according to analysis criteria.
+By providing different strategies to the `BarSeriesManager#run(Strategy)` methods, you get different `TradingRecord` objects and you can compare them according to analysis criteria.

 ### Analyzing strategies